jadealx/SQL/README.md

 ## How This Analysis Can Help Businesses

-This analysis offers insights into customer engagement and spending behavior, helping businesses understand how effectively their rewards program is utilized.
+This analysis provides valuable insights into customer engagement and spending behavior, helping businesses understand the effectiveness of their rewards program.
 By identifying trends and areas for improvement, businesses can optimize their rewards offerings to better meet customer needs and enhance overall program effectiveness.

 # Retail Product Launch and Promotion Effectiveness Analysis